acocciolo/facebook_page_and_group_photo_exporter/README.md

 # Facebook Page and Group Photo Exporter
-Tool that exports the photo metadata for a Facebook page or group to a CSV file.
+Tool that exports the photo metadata within a Facebook page or group to a CSV file.

 Also creates scripts for Windows or Mac/Linux that will download Facebook photos from a group or page using the program WGet.